 For the spice and curry leaf topping:

-- 2 tbsp cooking oil (I used grape seed oil)
+- 2 tablespoon cooking oil (I used grape seed oil)

-- ¼ tsp chilli flakes (or more if you like it hot)
+- ¼ teaspoon chilli flakes (or more if you like it hot)

 - 20 fresh curry leaves (approximate)